Ramish93/AWS-Cloud-Practioner-Prep/README.md

   compute resources, storage space, and software applications that allow a user to perform day-to-day tasks just like using a traditional desktop.

+- AppStream 2.0:
+  is a fully managed application streaming service that provides users instant access to their desktop applications from anywhere.
+  AppStream 2.0 simplifies application management, improves security, and reduces costs by moving a company's applications from their users' physical devices to the AWS Cloud.
+- AWS Service Catalog: can be used to create & deploy portfolio of products within AWS infrastructure.
+This helps to create consistent resources within AWS infrastructure with quick deployment. whereas AWS CodeDeploy is a managed service for automating software deployment

 # Inroduction to Security and Architecture on AWS:(3rd blog)

 1. Acceptable use policy: like accept agreement when you sign up.